Thursday, August 21, 2025

 This is classic FGI: a fear/greed/ignorance-based system.

 After WWII, the US because super-wealthy, the greedy sought more and more, and it led, over decades, to the situation the US is in right now.
 Today, 0.1 percent of the population owns 70% of the wealth of the country.
 Some sources say 90%.
 Through the carefully managed demagoguery of right-wing think tanks, boosted over the last decade by the charismatic appeal of the fascist Donald Trump, society has ossified along fault lines of racism, sexism and homophobia, with immigrants being a particularly scapegoated group, at least at the moment.
-Masked police have fanned across the country and are violented deporting them, stuffing them into recently erected concentration camps.
+Masked police have fanned across the country and are violently deporting them, stuffing them into recently erected concentration camps.

 (After immigrants, Trump will likely go after people of certain ethnicities and religions.
 Then people of certain races and LGBTQ.
-At some point, where exactly I don’t know, he will come after White males like me, who are “elites” and “traitors).
+At some point, where exactly I don’t know, he will come after White males like me, who are “elites” and “traitors").

 Darkness is rising.
 What should you do?
 You have to answer that question for yourself.
 And, one way or another, you will be held accountable for it, by some sort of karma.
 I myself am trying to align myself with Light and Goodness.
 It may mean I suffer greatly in a concentration camp.
 And yet … for now, and hopefully onward, I choose the Light.
-I explain my reasons more in another blog entry (2).
+I explain my reasons more fully in another blog entry (2).

 Humanity, yes, has taken steps toward true democracy.
 Human rights.
 Equal justice under law.
 A fair and dignified playing field, when it comes to work, including a social safety net.
-Not only is this sort of governance possible, it has already been implemented in some countries.
+Not only is this sort of government possible, it has already been implemented in some countries.

 It is possible for humans to have a high level of emotional competence.
 Many people already have such competence.
 And yet the large majority of males suffer from “normative male alexithymia.”
+Males pay a price to be macho, which is the type of masculinity promoted by a fear/greed/ignorance-based system.

 Which will you choose?
 Fear.
 Compassion.
 Acquiescence?